Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Quantum phases at

-Armed with information on spin correlations, which characterizes three different phases, we construct the zero-field phase diagram of this model as shown in Figure~\ref{fig:ZeroFieldPD} in the parameter space of $J_{c}/J$ and $J_{d}/J$ for fixed $J^{'}/J = 0.92$.
-The local spin orientations in the {\it staggered} (phase I) and {\it stripy} (phase III) are also shown in the inset of the phase diagram (Figure~\ref{fig:ZeroFieldPD}).
+Armed with information on spin correlations, which characterizes three different phases, we construct the zero-field phase diagram of this model as shown in Fig.~\ref{fig:ZeroFieldPD} in the parameter space of $J_{c}/J$ and $J_{d}/J$ for fixed $J^{\prime}/J = 0.92$ based on the energy derivative.
+The local spin orientations in the {\it staggered} (phase I) and {\it stripy} (phase III) are also shown in the inset of the phase diagram (Fig.~\ref{fig:ZeroFieldPD}).